 Like giraffes, tall humans also have elevated blood pressures, though only slightly.
 One study found a 3/2 mmHg increase in systolic/diastolic blood pressure per 6″ increase in height4.
 Unlike giraffes though, tall people lack unique adaptations for preventing greater pressure differentials.
 This is why tall people are more likely to experience head rushes and even fainting when going from a horizontal to a standing position (orthostatic or postural hypotension)5,6.

 Many other aspects of tall stature can be explained similarly.
 For instance, running speed increases with height but eventually starts to decrease, despite the general trend in nature where bigger is faster.
 More consequential though, health issues such as musculoskeletal injuries and cancer both increase and reproductive success decreases.
 There is an optimal height for health and longevity, and both before and beyond this, outcomes worsen, forming an inverted u-shaped curve.
-These will be discussed in the chapters to come.

 A useful analogy here is the design of buildings.
 Over time, architects have gradually learned how to design taller buildings as they gained knowledge from past experiences.
 If an 18th century architect, on the other hand, had just up and decided to out of the blue build the Burj Khalifa, which at least for now is the world’s tallest building, it surely would have been a disaster.
 Of course this is the extreme case, but much like for tall humans, it holds that unusually tall buildings miss out on the same extent of optimization as buildings of more common heights.